SCISAT-1: Orbit

 SCISAT passes through the Earth's shadow 15 times per day, profiting from the occultation of the Sun to make a spectrographic analysis of the structure and chemistry of those parts of the upper atmosphere that are too high to be reached by balloons and airplanes and too low to be visited by orbiting satellites.
 This kind of analysis can help understand the depletion of the ozone layer and other upper atmosphere phenomena.

-SCISAT was placed in low Earth orbit, or LEO, by a Pegasus rocket launched from a NASA Lockheed L-1011 carrier aircraft on August 12, 2003 from Vandenberg Air Force Base.
-Expected to operate for two to five years, it was still operational in 2018.
+SCISAT was placed in low Earth orbit by a Pegasus rocket launched from a NASA Lockheed L-1011 carrier aircraft on August 12, 2003 from Vandenberg Air Force Base.
+Expected to operate for two to five years, it was still operational in 2025.
 Current information may be obtained from the ACE Mission Information for Public Data Release report.

 The University of Waterloo, York University, the University of Toronto, and several other Canadian universities collaborated in the design of the experiments, and in several aspects of the testing of the satellite.